 The volume of mentions shows you how many times your keyword was mentioned within the predefined time range.
 It sounds complicated, but in reality, it’s a neat graph where you can easily spot any fluctuations and seasonal changes.

-In Brand24, the volume of mentions is correlated with another Twitter metric called social media reach.
+In Brand24, the volume of mentions correlates with another Twitter metric called social media reach.

 A social media reach is an estimated number of Twitter users who might have stumbled upon a tweet containing your keyword.
 In other words, the graph will show you how many people could have come into contact with your content.

 The volume of mentions and social media reach will tell you whether your message is spreading to the right people.

 A high volume of mentions and high social media reach is an indicator that your Twitter message is resonating well with your target audience.

 2. Twitter sentiment

-The volume of mentions and social media reach is only one part of the same Twitter metric.
+The volume of mentions and social media reach is only one part of a Twitter metric.
 To get the whole picture and perform an all-encompassing Twitter analysis you need to take a look at the sentiment as well.

 Twitter sentiment analysis will assess your mentions and categorise them to positive, negative, or neutral.